 For shooting Station 1 (1R), stand six feet to the right and three (3) feet back of the front of Station 1 where possible.
 For shooting Station 2 (2R), stand six (6) feet back and three (3) feet to the right of Station 2.
 For shooting Stations 3, 4, 5 and 6 (3-4-5-6R), stand six (6) feet back and three (3) feet to the left of the respective station.
 For shooting Station 7 (7R), stand six (6) feet to the left and three (3) feet back of the front of Station 7 where possible.
-For shooting Station 8 (8R), stand on center line of the field, not less than six (6) feet from shooting as shooters are coming back around the circle, referees should stand six feet back and three feet to the right of Stations 5, 4 and 3.
+For shooting Station 8 (8R), stand on center line of the field, not less than six (6) feet from shooter (and not more than 10 feet).
+During doubles shooting, as shooters are coming back around the circle, referees should stand six feet back and three feet to the right of Stations 5, 4 and 3.
+I-D-1

 (See diagram on pages 32-33.)
-I-D-1

 Exception: A shooter may request the referee to move behind the station at Station 3 or 5.

-2. Using Voice Release Systems While a referee must stand as close as possible to the mandatory positions detailed in I-D-1, it is acceptable for a referee using a VRS to slightly adjust his/her position to meet the needs of either the shooter or the VRS without causing interference with the shooter or the squad.
+2. Using Voice Release Systems

+While a referee must stand as close as possible to the mandatory positions detailed in I-D-1, it is acceptable for a referee using a VRS to slightly adjust his/her position to meet the needs of either the shooter or the VRS without causing interference with the shooter or the squad.